nigelfiler/KAD32-NMEA2000/README.md

 This level of accuracy will help to show any early problems on the engines.

 ## Screenshots
-Here is my chart plotter receiving data from my sensors: [Chart Plotter](./Chartplotter.jpeg)
+Here is my chart plotter receiving Boost and temperature data from my sensors: [Chart Plotter](./Chartplotter.jpeg)

 ## Project Status